arvestad/jprime/README.txt

 =========== DOCUMENTATION ===========

-For instructions on how to run applications, tutorials, source code, etc., please visit JPrIME's home at GitHub.com, https://github.com/arvestad/jprime.
+For instructions on how to run applications, tutorials, source code, etc., please visit JPrIME's home on the web at http://code.google.com/p/jprime/.

 =========== RELEASES AND SOURCE CODE ===========

-JPrIME is currently hosted at GitHub: https://github.com/arvestad/jprime
+JPrIME is currently hosted on Google Code at http://code.google.com/p/jprime/.